dmp593/django-toconline/README.md

 Notes:

-- Forward-compatibility means you can call new endpoints immediately, but the accepted payload and returned schema are defined by the TOC Online API — consult the official docs for details.
+- Forward-compatibility means you can call new endpoints immediately, but the accepted payload and returned schema are defined by the TOC Online API — *please refer the official docs for details*.
 - Because the client returns API data directly, consumer code should handle new fields or schema changes gracefully.

 ## API Resources